Hariharan-design/Hari_vsd-hdp/Day2/README.md

 ##  Liberty Format

-Liberty format is an industry standard format used to describe library cells of a particular technology.
-A cell could be a standard cell, IO buffer, complex IP, etc. Library cell description contains a lot of information like timing information, power estimation, and several other attributes like area, functionality, and operating conditions.
-Speaking more technically, Liberty format is a format to represent timing and power properties of black boxes (which we can't descend into).
-Liberty is an ASCII format, usually represented in a text file with the extension `.lib`.
+The Liberty format is an industry-standard, ASCII-based format (stored in .lib files) used to describe the characteristics of library cells, such as standard cells or IO buffers.
+It acts as a "black box" model, providing essential information without detailing internal circuitry.

+Key information contained in a Liberty file includes:

+Timing Information

+Power Estimation

+Other Attributes like area, functionality, and operating conditions.

-The information inside the Lib file can be divided into two main parts, in the first part, it contains some information which is common for all the standard cells.
-To understand it better have a look in the following snapshot of the Lib file.
+The file structure is divided into two main parts:

+The first part contains information that is common to all the standard cells in the library.

 ![Alt Text](Images/1.png)